 The Philip L. Graham Fund is committed to supporting efforts to advance and expand educational offerings for children and adults in the Washington, D.C., metropolitan area.
-The Fund gives high priority to programs that improve public education and adult literacy, and schools that address special needs segments of the population.
+The Fund gives high priority to programs that improve public education and adult literacy.

 Arts & Humanities

 From its earliest days, the Philip L. Graham Fund has supported both large and small arts organizations in and around Washington, D.C.
 Many of the city’s largest and most innovative theater companies, museums, dance companies, and arts education programs can trace their earliest funding back to the Graham Fund.
 The Fund remains committed to supporting longstanding organizations devoted to bringing high-quality and unique programs to the community and to seeking out new organizations bringing fresh ideas and offerings to the metropolitan area.
 The Fund is specifically interested in arts programming that shows a clear intersection with one of the Fund’s other focus areas.